Diploma Programs

 The Kepler Advanced Professional Diploma in Astrology (KAPDA)

-The Kepler Advanced Professional Diploma in Astrology (KAPDA) through Kepler College gives students the opportunity to further develop their knowledge of Astrology by completing an additional 60 weeks of study plus a demonstration of professional growth.
+The Kepler Advanced Professional Diploma in Astrology (KAPDA) through Kepler College gives students the opportunity to further develop their knowledge of Astrology by completing an additional sixty (60) weeks of study plus a demonstration of professional growth.

 Kepler Advanced Professional Diploma in Astrology (KAPDA) will progress your skill level in three ways: